What is a…

 In the case where a man had 2 or more wives and potentially several sons from each, there was still only 1 firstborn son, and only 1 birthright.
 The eldest of all the FATHER’S sons had the birthright and the rank that flows from it, not the firstborn of the mother.

 Also, biblically, a bastard son could not qualify as firstborn-son, only a legitimate son could do so, as this is a consecrated position/rank.

-This word denotes the special privileges and advantages belonging to the first-born son among the Jews.
 He became the priest of the family.
-Thus Reuben was the first-born of the patriarchs, and so the priesthood of the tribes belonged to him.
-That honor was, however, transferred by God from Reuben to Levi (Num.
-3:12-13; 8:18).
+Reuben, son of Jacob (Israel) was the firstborn of Israelite tribal patriarchs, and so the priesthood of the tribes belonged to him.
+That honor was, however, transferred by God from Reuben to Levi, as recorded in Numbers 3:12-13 and 8:18.